-JSI is providing training and technical assistance to nine state and community-based youth-serving organizations and partners, in implementing the “Working with Diverse Communities” component of the federally funded initiative, Teenage Pregnancy Prevention: Integrating Services, Programs, and Strategies Through Community-wide Initiatives.
-As part of the President's Teen Pregnancy Prevention Initiative (TPPI), CDC is partnering with the federal Office of the Assistant Secretary for Health (OASH) to reduce teenage pregnancy and address disparities in teen pregnancy and birth rates.
-The purpose of this program is to demonstrate the effectiveness of innovative, multi-component, community-wide initiatives in reducing rates of teen pregnancy and births in communities with the highest rates, with a focus on reaching African American and Latino/Hispanic youth aged 15–19.
+JSI provided training and technical assistance to nine state and community-based youth-serving organizations and partners, implementing the “Working with Diverse Communities” component of the federally funded initiative, Teenage Pregnancy Prevention: Integrating Services, Programs, and Strategies Through Community-wide Initiatives.
+As part of the President's Teen Pregnancy Prevention Initiative (TPPI), CDC partnered with the federal Office of the Assistant Secretary for Health (OASH) to reduce teenage pregnancy and address disparities in teen pregnancy and birth rates.
+The purpose of this program was to demonstrate the effectiveness of innovative, multi-component, community-wide initiatives in reducing rates of teen pregnancy and births in communities with the highest rates, with a focus on reaching African American and Latino/Hispanic youth aged 15–19.

-JSI assists these grantees to raise awareness among community partners about the social determinants that impact teen pregnancy and how they can create feasible strategies to address them.
-This context, paired with evidence-based interventions that teach youth about pregnancy prevention and link them to community-based clinical services, offers a holistic approach that actively engages communities in a process that supports and promotes positive youth development and healthy relationships and lifestyles.
+JSI assisted these grantees to raise awareness among community partners about the social determinants that impact teen pregnancy and how they can create feasible strategies to address them.
+This context, paired with evidence-based interventions that taught youth about pregnancy prevention and linked them to community-based clinical services, offered a holistic approach that actively engaged communities in a process that supported and promoted positive youth development and healthy relationships and lifestyles.

-Recognizing the importance of intervening at the community level to reduce teen pregnancy and birth rates, JSI supports grantees in utilizing data-driven strategies and best practices to work with their diverse communities.
-To facilitate sustainable change in the targeted communities, the Working with Diverse Communities component focuses on building grantees’ capacity to:
+Recognizing the importance of intervening at the community level to reduce teen pregnancy and birth rates, JSI supported grantees in utilizing data-driven strategies and best practices to work with their diverse communities.
+To facilitate sustainable change in the targeted communities, the Working with Diverse Communities component focused on building grantees’ capacity to:

-JSI technical assistance and training (TA/T) services included on-site technical assistance, content-specific training and technical support, and institutes that bring together grantees, organizations with similar missions and needs as well as content area experts.
-In addition, JSI provides a quarterly newsletter for grantees and is currently developing a website that will highlight resources and tools for delivering teen pregnancy prevention services to diverse communities, showcase what different grantees are doing to provide culturally competent teen pregnancy prevention services and will serve as a dissemination point for resources.
+JSI technical assistance and training (TA/T) services included on-site technical assistance, content-specific training, and technical support, and institutes that bring together grantees, organizations with similar missions and needs as well as content area experts.
+In addition, JSI provided a quarterly newsletter for grantees and developed a website that highlights resources and tools for delivering teen pregnancy prevention services to diverse communities, showcase what different grantees are doing to provide culturally competent teen pregnancy prevention services and will serve as a dissemination point for resources.